emtii/learn-docker-symfony-environment/README.md

 # learn-docker-dev-environment
 This repository represents my steps learning docker.
-Goal of this is to create a local docker dev environment provided by several containers.
+Goal of this is:

+* to create a local docker dev environment provided by several containers.
+* to be able to host this stack on:
+  * docker cloud for container orchestration
+  * digital ocean as cloud provider

 ## here we provide a LAMP stack
 * Linux (alpine, if possible)